pure-water/uVkCompute/fma_benchmark/Ampere_FP32.md

 # Conclusion

 It appears that only the <b> independent streams </b> can take advantage of the <b> extra FP32 pipeline </b> as shown in the following table.
+Therefore, it should have been done in the "coissue" way.

 |   | FP32/FP16|
 |---|---|